-Before you nominate a Replica, you should assess the condition of the failed Primary Server hardware.
-If the failed Primary will be inoperable for a prolonged period, you will need to nominate a Replica Server.
+Before you nominate a Replica, you must assess the condition of the failed Primary hardware.
+If the failed Primary will be inoperable for a prolonged period, you need to nominate a Replica.
 If the necessary repairs can be completed in a short amount of time, you may decide that you do not need to nominate a Replica, and that instead, you will repair the original Primary.
-In either of these scenarios, each of the Replica Servers will continue to process authentication requests during the time that the Primary Server is down.
+In either of these scenarios, each of the Replicas will continue to process authentication requests during the time that the Primary is not working.
 If you repair the original Primary, you will most likely want to inform all Quick Admin and remote administrators of the situation, and explain to them that neither Quick Admin nor Remote Administration of any machine in the realm will be possible until the Primary has been restored.

 Note: RSA Security recommends that you select the Replica that contains the most up-to-date database.
-See "Determining Which Database is Most Up-To-Date" on page 140.
+For more information, see "Determining Which Database is Most Up-To-Date" on page 144.